Chiseldon

 Chiseldon is a village and civil parish in the Borough of Swindon, Wiltshire, England.
-It takes its name from the Old English cisel dene, or gravel valley, being noted in the Domesday Book as Chiseldene.

 The village lies on the edge of the Marlborough Downs, a mile south of junction 15 of the M4 motorway, on the A346 between Swindon and Marlborough.
-The large village of Wroughton is 2.5 mi to the east.
-The parish includes the hamlets of Badbury.
-Badbury Wick, Draycot Foliat, Hodson, and Ridgeway View; the ancient manor of Burderop is also within the parish.
+The large village of Wroughton is 2.5 mi to the west.
+The parish includes the hamlets of Badbury, Badbury Wick, Draycot Foliat, Hodson, and Ridgeway View; the ancient manor of Burderop is also within the parish.

 History

 Settlements in the area date back to prehistoric and Roman times, but Chiseldon itself was started by the Saxons.
 The Domesday Book of 1086 recorded a large settlement of 70 households at Chiseldene.
+It takes its name from the Old English cisel dene, or gravel valley.
 At one point the nearby hamlet of Draycot Foliat was larger than Chiseldon.
 Chiseldon lies on one of the country's oldest highways, the Icknield Way, although this section of the road is more commonly known as The Ridgeway.

+The spelling "Chisledon" has also been used, and continues in the name of the ecclesiastical parish.

-In 2004, a large group of Iron Age cauldrons was discovered at a site close to the centre of the village.
-This unique find, the largest group of Iron Age cauldrons to be discovered in Europe, was excavated in June 2005.
+In 2004, a group of Iron Age cauldrons were discovered at a site close to the centre of the village.
+This unique find, the largest group of Iron Age cauldrons to be discovered in Europe, was excavated in June 2005 and again in 2010.
 Now thought to comprise 17 cauldrons, they were taken to the British Museum for conservation and research.

-The Midland and South Western Junction Railway line was constructed in 1881 and ran through the centre of the village until 1961, with a station that linked the village directly to Swindon Town station to the north and Marlborough to the south.
+The Midland and South Western Junction Railway was constructed in 1881 and ran through the centre of the village until 1961, with a station that linked the village to Swindon Town station to the north and Marlborough to the south.

 Chiseldon Army Camp was opened in 1914 and closed in 1962.
 During both World Wars it was heavily used as a training base for troops.
 A World War I soldier, Arthur Bullock, recorded overcrowding and appalling conditions, including, in the canteen, having to re-use tables and plates from a previous sitting, on which lay 'bones and chewed bits of gristle'.
 He also recalls being kept awake by a St Bernard dog, 'the mascot of the camp'.
 In World War II the camp was a major base for US Army troops.
 Houses which were formerly married quarters are now known as Ridgeway View.

+An area in and around the village was designated as a Conservation Area in 1990.

 The Chiseldon Local History Group maintains a website with information about the history of the village.
 They also organise a programme of lectures and have a museum in the village.